emacsfodder/Infinite-Yak-Icons/README.md

 .PNG originals and iconsets available here, along with macOS .icns files.

-To use one, you can copy it to Emacs.app/Content/Resources/Emacs.icns and `touch Emacs.app`.
-Finder may also need a re-launch.
+To use one, copy it to `Emacs.app/Content/Resources/Emacs.icns` and `touch Emacs.app`.
+You will need to close Emacs, and update your Dock icon (drag it from `/Applications/Emacs.app`) to see the change.

+# Install

 Git clone this repo / or download the .zip from github to install.

+# Licence

-Licence, GPLv3.
+GNU GPLv3.

 ### Windows and Linux